-In fact, many of them will offer free bets to players first visiting their sites.
+In fact, many of them will offer bonus to players first visiting their sites.
 After all, what’s more welcoming than the chance at winning something for nothing?

-Below is a guide to how free bets work at online sportsbooks.
+Below is a guide to how bonus work at online sportsbooks.
 Hopefully, you can use this guide to extract maximum value from all the terrific offers out there.

-Top Online Sportsbooks with Free Bets in Colorado
+Top Online Sportsbooks with bonus bets in Colorado

-At first glance, a free bet may seem a bit fanciful.
+At first glance, a bonus may seem a bit fanciful.
 You may wonder whether or not these bets are truly free.

 In short, yes they are!
 They offer you the opportunity to place a wager without any risk to your money or assets.